 Protecting Personal Information

 It's in the best interests of every business to prevent data security breaches in the first place.
-The FTC suggests the following five principles for protecting the sensitive information of your customers and business partners (more detailed information can be found here):
+The FTC suggests the following five principles for protecting the sensitive information of your customers and business partners: